Introduction

 The blinds are mandatory payments that players must make, regardless of their hand’s strength.
 The other players must match the blind bet, or they can choose to fold to continue playing.
 The player seated in the small blind position must contribute an additional amount that makes up the difference between the big and small blinds.
 For example, if the big blind is 2 and the small blind is 1, the player in the small blind position must put in 1 chip to call.

 Avoid defending your blinds excessively; choosing appropriate hands to defend with is essential.
 Defending blinds should occur when holding a strong or decent hand.
-Avoid defending with hands that are susceptible to being overpowered by small hand rankings.
+Avoid defending with hands susceptible to being overpowered by small-hand rankings.
 Instead, consider using sequential middle cards or pairs.

 Understanding Side Pots

-There are two distinct stacks of chips on the table while playing poker.
-Sometimes, even after a player wins a hand, two or more players receive chips.
-This is due to the concept of "Side Pots".
+While playing poker, two distinct stacks of chips are on the table.
+Sometimes, two or more players receive chips even after a player wins a hand due to the concept of "Side Pots."

 In Texas Hold'em, the All-in rule permits players to stay in a hand even if they run out of chips.
 There are predetermined minimum and maximum buy-ins; a player's stack size is not restricted once they join the game.
 However, they can only risk the chips they have.
 If a player has insufficient chips to call a bet and remain in the game, they can go All-in with their remaining chips, creating a side pot for the remaining players who still have chips.
 This does not restrict other players from betting and raising within the poker rules.

-All-ins are encountered in No-Limit Texas Hold'em, and players are advised to have the maximum allowable buy-in at all times.
+All-ins are encountered in No-Limit Texas Hold'em, and players are advised always to have the maximum allowable buy-in.
 Side Pots are common in poker, where a small stack going All-in for a small amount of chips can result in larger stacks, creating a side pot that may be larger than the main pot.
 Even if it appears that the small stack will win the main pot, it might still be beneficial to attack the side pot aggressively.

 To understand how to calculate side pots, let's take an example: